Outbreak-Research/Documentation/docs/game data/items.md

 The function of this byte is unclear has to do with weapon type or gun type.
 Only the following guns will have the value still at 0 instead of 1.

-Handgun GL, Handgun HP, Submachinegun, Assault rifle, Rocket launcher, Ampoule Shooter
+Handgun GL, Handgun HP, Submachine gun, Assault rifle, Rocket launcher, Ampoule Shooter

 | Value | Type        | Item Category | Item Type |
 | ----- | ---------   | ----------    | --------- |